Skip to main content

 Major Trails And Attractions

 The park has developed an impressive trail network.
 The Aviles Valley Trail provides access to pristine steppe and forest scenery.
 The Río de Las Vueltas trail follows a beautiful river through lenga beech forest.
 The Lagunas Altas hike ascends to high-altitude lakes with panoramic steppe views.
-Lago Cochrane is a spectacular turquoise lake at the town of Cochrane's doorstep.
+Lago Cochrane is a spectacular turquoise lake near the town of Cochrane.
 The park road itself offers excellent wildlife viewing for guanacos, huemul, and condors.
 Wildlife photography, especially puma tracking, has become a primary activity.
 Mountain biking is excellent on park trails.
 The Carretera Austral highway passes through the park, making it accessible by road from northern Chile.

 Visitor Facilities And Travel